riverrun/openmaize/README.md

 Authentication library for Elixir

-## Upgrading to version 0.17
+## Upgrading to the newest version

-There have been many changes in the new version, 0.17.
+There have been a few changes in the newest version, 0.18, and there were many changes in version 0.17.
-Please check the `UPGRADE_0.17.md` guide in this directory for details.
+Please check the `UPGRADE_0.18.md` guide in this directory for details.

 ## Goals